Meet Our Staff

 Lauren-Glenn is responsible for partnerships and strategy.
 Common Good Vermont is a project of CCTV Center for Media & Democracy, founded with fellow community/media activists in 1984.
 She is deeply committed to building better communities through innovative collaborations and media projects.
 A graduate of the University of Vermont with a BA in Anthropology, Lauren-Glenn has most recently been recognized by the Alliance for Community Media and NTEN.
 Currently she serves on the Board of the Lake Champlain Waldorf School and the Center for Digital Democracy.

 Kathleen Swanson, Development Director

-Kathleen is responsible for developing relationships with foundations, corporate underwriters and individual donors.
+Kathleen is responsible for developing relationships with funders, corporate underwriters and individual donors.
 She has worked with Vermont nonprofits for more than 25 years as volunteer leader and staff member.
 In 1997, she co-founded the South Hero Land Trust – which has conserved more than 2,000 acres of farmland and open space – and continues to serve as Vice President.
 Kathleen has worked in journalism, public relations and owned a community-focused market and cafe in the Village of South Hero for 4 years.